The 4 Types of Validity | Explained with Easy Examples

 As face validity is a subjective measure, it’s often considered the weakest form of validity.
 However, it can be useful in the initial stages of developing a method.

-Criterion validity evaluates how closely the results of your test correspond to the results of a different test.
+Criterion validity evaluates how well a test can predict a concrete outcome, or how well the results of your test approximate the results of another test.

 What is criterion validity?